-Introduced in 1905 by John Browning, the .25 Automatic Colt Pistol (ACP) cartridge was designed to be fired in the Fabrique Nationale Model 1905 pistol (6.35x16mmSR).
-This was a centerfire “vest pocket” pistol, designed for gentlemen who needed their firearms to remain undetectable.
-Among other bad press, some firearms authorities dismissed the small caliber as a "mouse gun."
+Introduced by John Browning in 1905, the .25 Automatic Colt Pistol (ACP) cartridge was designed to be fired in the Fabrique Nationale Model 1905 pistol (6.35x16mmSR).
+This was a centerfire “vest pocket” pistol, made for gentlemen who needed their firearms to remain undetectable.
+But among other bad press, some firearms authorities dismissed the small caliber as a "mouse gun."
 The .25 ACP is lethal, however, and firearms in this caliber should be treated with the same respect as larger caliber weapons.

-Firearms enthusiasts either love the .25 ACP cartridge, or hate it.
-There are enough fans in the firearms world that it has held its place.
-Manufacturers continue to produce firearms in this caliber, and it is included a subcompact option for many new pistols that are introduced.
-Ammo manufactures also continue to produce volumes of practice ammo and include it in their self defense product lines.
-The .25 ACP has mild recoil and shoots with acceptable accuracy and reliability.
-It will continue to be used for backup and deep concealment needs for a long time to come.
+Firearms enthusiasts either love or hate the .25 ACP, but its many fans throughout the world are why manufacturers continue to produce firearms in this caliber.
+Ammo manufacturers also continue to produce volumes of practice ammo and include it in their self-defense product lines.
+With mild recoil and acceptable accuracy and reliability, the .25 ACP will continue to be used for backup and deep concealment needs for a long time to come.